tonytw1/squirrel-detector/README.md

 ### New classes

 Who dis?
-This unknown animal is detected with high confidence is an instance of another simular class.
+This unknown animal was detected with high confidence is an instance of another similar class.

 ![Not magpie](not_magpie.png)

-Adding this type of animal as a new class and retraining seems to resolve the issue.
+Adding this animal as a new class and retraining seems to resolve the issue.

 ![Seagull](seagull.png)

-Providing a the same image as a non tagged training image may also work but wasn't tried.
+Providing the same image as a non tagged training image may also haved worked but wasn't tried.

 ### False positives

-Background clutter, objects like washing and shadows were often detected as objects.
+Background clutter; objects like washing and shadows were often detected as objects.
 This can be improved by including images with none of the object classes in the training set.

 Presumably this applies a loss to these incorrect predictions which can nudge the training in a different direction.